Privacy Policy

 We do not sell your personal information to third parties for their own marketing purposes.

-- No transmission: Camera feed data is never transmitted to our servers or any third party.
+- No transmission: For pose detection, the camera feed is never transmitted to our servers or any third party.

 - No storage: No video, image, or frame is saved to your device or our systems as a result of pose detection.

-- Permission is required: The app will request camera permission before this feature activates.
-You may revoke camera access at any time through your device settings, though this will disable push-up detection functionality.
+Permission and control.
+The app requests camera permission before these features activate.
+You may revoke camera access at any time through your device settings, though doing so will disable push-up detection and photo-verification missions.

 5. Leaderboard, Public Profile & Community Features